brettz9/intl-dom/README.md

 > "A warm and sunny day"

-Note that the the locals key message can, as with the main key message, include regular substitution formatter references, but if a substitution formatter is of the same name as the parameter, the locale-supplied parameters take precedence, i.e., with the above locale, the following
+Note that the locals key message can, as with the main key message, include regular substitution formatter references, but if a substitution formatter is of the same name as the parameter, the locale-supplied parameters take precedence, i.e., with the above locale, the following